 The system on your dash may tell you that you still have 30 miles left in the tank, but these aren’t always accurate so it’s best just to top up your tank regularly.

 How to Check Your Car Tyres and Wipers

 As you know, these are both wear and tear items and if you have been driving for a long time then the chances are that you have had to replace these a fair few times already.

 Tyres that are in a bad condition can cause endless problems for you which is why it is so important to check these regularly.
-When checking your tyres, you need to be looking for any unusual bumps, tears or splits and checking the tread depth.
+When checking your tyres, you need to look for any unusual bumps, tears or splits and check the tread depth.